Commands

 reset Delete all Linux and Docker data

-restart Restart a Linux machine
+restart Restart a machine

 run Run command on Linux